ouktlab/espnet_asr_models/README.md

 #### T5 for Conditional Generation
 These preliminary models use T5 model for conditional generation.
 Note that architechtures and tokenizers have not been optimized yet.

-Please note that our pause (non-speech) symbol, "…", also plays a role of separator among sentences or words segmented by VAD.
+Please note that our pause (non-speech) symbol, "…", also plays a role of separator among sentences or words segmented by VAD or hands.

 - [ouktlab/t5_sct-jis-v1_corpus10-bccwj-wiki40b_std](https://huggingface.co/ouktlab/t5_sct-jis-v1_corpus10-bccwj-wiki40b_std)
   - tokenizer: character jis v1